 In addition to regular parish ministries being conducted in nearly 40 languages areas, the LCN emphasizes theological education, evangelistic outreach to both urban and rural settings, Bible translation and literacy ministries.
 This work is focused primarily among the Eleme and Gokana people in Rivers State and the Ejagham people of Ogoja in Cross Rivers State with community development services.
 The LCN also owns and operates a radio station, which produces tapes used by 11 additional radio stations in Nigeria.

-In 2001, the LCN began partnering with the former LCMS World Mission to carry out mission work in another country, The Gambia.
+In 2001, the LCN began partnering with the LCMS to carry out mission work in another country, The Gambia.
 Through this partnership, Rev. Samuel W. Essien was sent as an Alliance missionary to a group of 256 Christians representing four preaching stations in that country.
 The first church building was dedicated, and the first Baptisms of 104 people and confirmations of 84 people were celebrated in May 2002.
-Alliance missionary Rev. Obot Ite has been serving in Jamaica since 2008, where he is shepherding the congregation of St. Andrews Lutheran Church and reaching out to local families and children through relationships in schools and contacts gained through the local branch of Lutheran Hour Ministries.
+Alliance missionary Rev. Obot Ite has been serving in Jamaica since 2008, and he is shepherding the congregation of St. Andrews Lutheran Church and reaching out to local families and children through relationships in schools and contacts gained through the local branch of Lutheran Hour Ministries.

 The LCN is a sister/partner church of the LCMS and a member of the International Lutheran Council (ILC).
 It reports to have a presence in 19 of Nigeria's 36 states.
 Many of the remaining states are in northern Nigeria, where an estimated 60 million Muslims live.